TKomericki/Rhetos-wiki/Temporal-data-and-change-history.md

 The entity `Demo.Contract` represents the latest version of the contact.

-**Insert and delete** operations will insert a new contract or delete a contract along with it's history records.
+**Insert and delete** operations will insert a new contract or delete a contract along with its history records.

 **Updating** a record in the `Demo.Contract` can have different consequences, based on the given value of `ActiveSince` property: